One of the biggest complaints about Android TV is that there just weren’t that many apps available.

 Now, for a word of caution: Not every app is safe to download.

 Google checks every app that they allow on the Play Store, but even they miss things.
-In fact, in 2019, Google came under fire for allowing 42 different apps with malware to be downloaded over 8 million times.
+In fact, Google regularly comes under fire for allowing apps with malware to be downloaded – sometimes by kids!